How Does Social Media, Text & Emails Affect Divorce?

-The way we communicate with our spouses and former spouses has changed.
-Text messages, emails and social media messages and posts are commonplace.
+The way we communicate with people has changed; Text messages, emails, social media messages and posts are commonplace in everyday life – and divorce.
 Evidence in family law cases has gone from “he said, she said” to electronic communications, preserved in black and white.

 These written communications can be admitted as evidence in a court of law.
 Your former partner can even ask the court to order you to disclose relevant social media posts or emails, even if your account is ‘private’.
 If the court believes the information is relevant to an issue in the case, privacy interests are often not enough to deny the disclosure of this type of information.